remidinishanth/distributed_systems/networking/basics_5_layer.md

 This layer uses a Media Access Controller (MAC) to generate the frames that will be transmitted.
 As the name suggests, the MAC controls the physical transmission media.

+#### Summary
+We can consider the data-link layer as two sublayers.
+* The upper sublayer is responsible for data-link control, and
+* The lower sublayer is responsible for resolving access to the shared media.

+Data-link control (DLC) deals with the design and procedures for communication between two adjacent nodes: node-to-node communication.
+This sublayer is responsible for framing and error control.
+Error control deals with data corruption during transmission.

 ### Ethernet and WiFi Frame Format

 As you probably guessed, the Data Link layer adds more than just the source and destination MAC addresses to the packet.